Sandymount: Baths

-The Merrion Promenade Pier and Baths Co. built Sandymount swimming baths in 1883.
+The Merrion Promenade Pier and Baths Company built Sandymount swimming baths in 1883.
 The baths measured approximately 40 by 40 metres, with a 75-metre pier added in 1884.
 The pier featured a bandstand halfway along it and summer concerts were regularly held there for many years.
 By 1920, the pier had deteriorated so much that it had to be demolished.
-The concrete baths section, which resembles a small harbour out on the sands, remains; the baths still remain in Sandymount but they have fallen into disrepair mainly by storm damage.
+The concrete baths section, which resembles a small harbour out on the sands, remains; the baths still remain in Sandymount but have fallen into disrepair mainly by storm damage.